Rainymood/rainymood.github.io/_pages/about.md

 title: "👨 About"
 ---

-# Jan Meppe
+# Hi.
+I'm Jan.

+I'm a data scientist that loves explaining difficult concepts using simple images.

-So here's a picture of me so you know what I look like.
+Here's a picture of me so you know what I look like.

 <img src="/assets/images/bio-photo4.jpg" style="max-height: 400px">